arokem/rokem-research/_posts/2024-12-12-r-debugging.md

 library(testthat)
 ```

-and call all the calls to library code with `tractable::`, so that when the
+and append to all the calls to library code the necessary `tractable::`, so
-test file is run independently in a Positron session, the code can be run and
+that when the test file is run independently in a Positron session, the code
-all the functions that are defined within the tests can properly be found by R.
+can be run and all the functions that are defined within the tests can properly
+be found by R. Thus, I open up the test files and ask Positron to run them for
-When I do that, I can now hit the calls to `browser` and Positron will
+me, and when I do that, I can now hit the calls to `browser` and Positron will
 conveniently drop me into a browser session, where I can haplessly bumble
 through the variable defined in my code and try to make sense of things.
-So,
+For
-for now, that seems to solve the problem for me, and I can get on causing some
+now, that seems to solve the main problem for me, and I can get on causing some
 real damage.
-I will also add that the Makefile I have for this project also has a `make reinstall` rule, which runs:
+I will also add that the Makefile I have for this library also has
+a `make reinstall` rule, which runs:

 ```
 R CMD REMOVE tractable